 If you want to update them go to the discount store or Amazon and buy them right after school the school year ends because prices are cheaper.

 If in a pinch and you need to cover those walls on the cheap, there is always the Dollar Tree Teacher section.
-Although, I have found that these items may be cheap, they do not stand the test of time.
+Although I have found that these items may be cheap, and they do not stand the test of time.

 Now that you have a list of what you need it is time to shop.
 Before I buy anything for my classroom I ask myself these questions: